 5. Confinement of the dust cloud.

 Dispersion means the dust particles are suspended in air.
+(Note that flash fires may occur without the 5th element of confinement).
 Confinement means the dust is in an enclosed or limited space.
 This restriction allows pressure to build up, increasing the likelihood of an explosion.

 Figure 1 shows the dust explosion pentagon.
 Figure from Occupational Safety and Health Administration (OSHA).